hashicorp/terraform-provider-aws/website/docs/r/macie2_findings_filter.html.markdown

 The following arguments are supported:

 * `finding_criteria` - (Required) The criteria to use to filter findings.
-* `client_token` - (Optional) A unique, case-sensitive token that you provide to ensure the idempotency of the request.
 * `name` - (Required) A custom name for the filter.
 The name must contain at least 3 characters and can contain as many as 64 characters.
+If omitted, Terraform will assign a random, unique name.
+Conflicts with `name_prefix`.
+* `name_prefix` -  (Optional) Creates a unique name beginning with the specified prefix.
+Conflicts with `name`.
 * `description` - (Optional) A custom description of the filter.
 The description can contain as many as 512 characters.
 * `action` - (Required) The action to perform on findings that meet the filter criteria (`finding_criteria`).
 Valid values are: `ARCHIVE`, suppress (automatically archive) the findings; and, `NOOP`, don't perform any action on the findings.
 * `position` - (Optional) The position of the filter in the list of saved filters on the Amazon Macie console.
 This value also determines the order in which the filter is applied to findings, relative to other filters that are also applied to the findings.